munificent/craftinginterpreters/book/strings.md

     from a value requires two pointer indirections, which can be bad for performance.

-    A more efficient solution is to relies on technique called a "[flexible array member][]".
+    A more efficient solution relies on a technique called "[flexible array members][]".
 Use that to store the ObjString and its character array in a single contiguous allocation.

 2. When we create the ObjString for each string literal, we copy the characters onto the heap.
 That way, when the string is later freed, we know it is safe